Fact-checked

 Reviews

-Some patients note that during treatment, burning occurs at the site of treatment (sometimes quite strong), in addition, the suppository can be stained with laundry, so it is better to additionally use sanitary napkins.
+Some patients note that during treatment there is a burning sensation at the treatment site (sometimes quite strong), in addition, the suppositories can stain underwear, so it is better to additionally use sanitary pads.

-During treatment, brownish discoloration may appear throughout the course of treatment.
+During treatment, brownish discharge may appear throughout the course of treatment.

 Iodoxide is used for vaginal infections.
 The drug effectively destroys fungi, viruses and bacteria.

-Iodine suppositories contain iodine, so during the treatment there may be a slight burning and brownish discharge from the vagina.
+Iodine suppositories contain iodine, so during treatment there may be a slight burning sensation and brownish discharge from the vagina.

 Shelf life

-The medication is suitable for use 36 months from the date of manufacture.
+The medicine is suitable for use for 36 months from the date of manufacture.

 Attention!